z1digitalstudio/advent-of-code-template/README.md

 pnpm submit 1
 ```

-If your solution is correct this README will be updated automatically with your progress ✨.
-But don't worry, you could still see instructions for use.
+If your solution is correct, you will see a message in the terminal and this README will be updated automatically to show your progress ✨.

 > This would be available _ONLY_ for users with an `AOC_SESSION_KEY`